 Did you know you can get the dental care you need without feeling fearful or overwhelmed?
 Yes, relaxed dental appointments are possible via sedation dentistry.
-Oral sedation dentistry is the use of various medications before and during the sedation procedure.
+Oral sedation dentistry uses various medications before and during the sedation procedure.

-Dr. Cohen is a member of the Dental Organization for Conscious Sedation and has provided sedation dentistry for nearly 30 years.
-Oral sedation dentistry in Covina, CA, allows patients who struggle with dental anxiety to get the professional dental care they need without feeling scared or anxious.
+Dr. Cohen is a Dental Organization for Conscious Sedation member and has provided sedation dentistry for nearly 30 years.
+In Covina, CA, Oral sedation dentistry allows patients who struggle with dental anxiety to get the professional dental care they need without feeling scared or anxious.

 How Does Oral Sedation Work?

 Oral sedation takes a combination of medications that allow you to feel comfortable and relaxed, allowing the dentist to complete treatment effectively.